dxzl/mediatag-sharp/README.md

 # mediatag-sharp
-Combines taglib-sharp and another library to provide read/write access to both WMA and MP3 tags
+Combines taglib-sharp and another library to provide read/write access to both WMA and MP3 music tags.
+MediaTagSharp can write WMA tags.

-MediaTagSharp is intended for music-files but could be extended in-future to support more file-types.
-It uses taglib-sharp to read/write tags for non-windows-media files.

-To build, first add SharpZipLib to your projects directory and unzip https://github.com/icsharpcode/SharpZipLib into it (MediaTagSharp's solution includes project ICSharpCode.SharpZLib).
+MediaTagSharp uses a modified version of taglib-sharp to read/write non-WMA tags.

+To build:
+Download mediatag-sharp and unzip to your Visual Studio projects directory.
-Now add the project directory MediaTagSharp to your Visual Studio 2015 projects and copy the master's zip contents into it.
+Download SharpZipLib and unzip to your Visual Studio projects directory. https://github.com/icsharpcode/SharpZipLib

 Navigate to src\MediaTagSharp.sln and open the solution.

-It should build with one warning (from taglib-sharp)...
+There are four projects.

+The signing-file, DtsUDP.pfx will show with a yellow caution.
+You can substitute your own signing-file or right-click and delete it.
+Open each project's properties page, click the Signing tab and uncheck Sign The Assembly.
+The solution targets .NET 4 but you can easily change that in the Application tab of each project's properties page.

+Choose Build->Clean, then Build->Build.
+The three DLLs you want to reference or copy into your project will be in the lib directory.

 Readme.txt has basic instructions on how to use MediaTagSharp.
-The three DLLs you want to reference or copy into your project will be in the lib directory.

-The solution targets .NET 4 but you can easily change that in the Application tab of each project's properties page.